 Be prepared to be moved in time, through time, and back to the beginning of time by Urban Voices through dance, music, poetry, and real-life stories of Where We Are Coming From.
 It’s the 16th Annual Reading Festival presented by the Louise Bennett-Coverley Heritage Council – Saturday, February 11, 2023, at the African-American Research Library and Cultural Center, 2650 Sistrunk Boulevard, Fort Lauderdale, Florida.

-This year’s theme, “Urban Voices” will feature music by the Tallawah Mento Band, poetry by Nicaraguan Poet Francisco Larios, real-life stories of the urban roots of contemporary Jamaican culture by Sydney Roberts, and spoken word, hip- hop and dance with the First Wave Touring Ensemble from the Urban Arts Program at the University of Wisconsin-Madison.
+This year, the festival will be a two-day event with the first day, Friday, February 10th reserved for students.
+The second day is open to the public and begins at 2:00 pm with entertainment by the Jamaica Folk Revue group, poetry by Nicaraguan Poet Francisco Larios, real-life stories of the urban roots of contemporary Jamaican culture by fine artist and media personality Richard Blackford, and spoken word, hip- hop and dance with the First Wave Touring Ensemble from the Urban Arts Program at the University of Wisconsin-Madison.

 The keynote presenter is Jamaican-born Chris Walker, a professor of dance at the University of Wisconsin-Madison and a former dancer with the National Dance Theatre Company of Jamaica (NDTC).
 For the company’s 60th anniversary repertoire, Walker choreographed the tribute to Reggae matriarch Rita Marley.
 His lecture demonstration – Poetry in Motion – will focus on African Diaspora culture and traditions.
 Francisco Larios has three poetry collections to his credit.
 He lectures at Miami-Dade College and has read internationally.
 A panel discussion on aspects of Caribbean culture will follow the presentations.
 MC for the event is Sophia Nicholson.